2start/documentation/using-ocular/tutorials/c-allocation-bugs.md

 # Identifying Incorrect or Zero Memory Allocation Bugs in C

-A common heap related bug is arithmetic operations that are performend on parameter of memory allocation functions, such as malloc().
+A common heap related bug is arithmetic operations that are performed on parameter of memory allocation functions, such as malloc().
 In certain cases, the arithmetic operations can lead to integer overflow (resulting in less memory being allocated) or the arithmetic operation computes to zero.
 These conditions may lead to exploitable vulnerabilities.
 This tutorial uses ShiftLeft Ocular to determine if such a condition exists, using three allocation scenarios.

 ## allocation.c